Schwungus-Software/SECS/README.md

 See the [usage example](src/SECS_test.cpp) for a quick-start.

-If you decide to use this in your project, make sure to clone the `barely-usable` branch.
-Don't ask why I called it that.
-(Though, it should be pretty obvious.)

 **NOTE**: The docs below may get outdated really quickly since this is a rapidly evolving project.

 ## The Basics